avaframe/AvaFrame/docs/moduleAna1Tests.rst

 To run
 ------
-An example on how to apply this test to :py:mod:`com1DFA` is provided in :py:mod:`runScripts/runDamBreak`.
+An example on how to apply this test is provided in :py:mod:`runScripts/runDamBreak` and :py:mod:`runScripts/runAnalyzeDamBreak`.
 The required input files are located in ``data/avaDamBreak``, where the model configuration file can be found (``data/avaDamBreak/Inputs/damBreak_com1DFACfg.ini``).
 In this configuration file, there is a specific section ``'DAMBREAK'`` providing the required input parameters to compute the analytical solution.